fkie-cad/pcapFS/README.md

 | 0x006D | `TLS_DH_anon_WITH_AES_256_CBC_SHA256` | 0xC030 | `TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384` |
 | 0x009C | `TLS_RSA_WITH_AES_128_GCM_SHA256` |

+### Decrypting Cobalt Strike C2 Traffic
+pcapFS supports prototypical decryption of Cobalt Strike C2 traffic as long as the Cobalt Strike default profile is used.
+In order to successfully decrypt the C2 traffic, the team server's private RSA key is required which has to be passed as a key file via the command line (`-k` or
+`--keys`) or via the [configuration file](#configuration-file).
+The Cobalt Strike functionality of pcapFS includes decryption of server commands and the respective answers from beacons as well as extraction of transferred files.

+With the command line option `--no-cs` set, pcapFS does not try to decrypt Cobalt Strike traffic which may improve the overall performance.

 ## Configuration File
 pcapFS uses [TOML](https://github.com/toml-lang/toml) as the format for its configuration file.
 A sample config file looks like this: